 "Any systematic investigation, including research development, testing, evaluation, designed to develop or contribute to generalizable knowledge."

 For all research and research-related activities involving human subjects, please download the "Application for Initial Review" under the "Forms" link at left.
-This document also contains a set of application instructions, an "Investigator Agreement" form and an "Application Checklist" to ensure a complete submission.
-The IRB needs one electronic copy of your application submitted to: firstname.lastname@example.org.
-Prior to final approval, you will be asked to submit a paper copy of your application and all supporting documents.
-If you have any additional questions concerning the status of your submission, you may contact Dr. Thomas Lyons at (773) 995-2241..
+This document also contains a set of application instructions, and an "Investigator Agreement" form.
+Please submit an electronic copy of your application (PDF is preferred) to: email@example.com.
+In addition, please submit a signed hard copy of your application to the IRB office in Cook Administration Building 200.
+Submission of both an electronic and hard copy application is needed before the Institutional Review Board can review your application.
+Once a study has been assigned a protocol #, please use this # in the subject line of all email correspondences with the IRB.
+If you have questions concerning the submission process or the status of your application please contact the IRB office, at firstname.lastname@example.org or at (773) 995-2405.

-Please note that the above specified timelines for protocol approval are contingent upon completion and receipt of all protocol application materials including initial application form, investigator agreement, consent forms, completion certificates, surveys, tests, and advertisements (where applicable), approval notices from outside institutions (where applicable) and letters of access from agencies or institutions beyond the physical plant of Chicago State University.
-Changes and/or modifications to the protocol or any missing information will delay the review process.
+Please note that the above specified timelines for protocol approval are contingent upon completion and receipt of all protocol application materials including initial application form, investigator agreement, consent forms, completion certificates, surveys, tests, and advertisements (where applicable), approval notices from outside institutions (where applicable) and letters of access from agencies or institutions other than Chicago State University.